 More importantly, this isn’t really a budget tip?
 Here in the US, at least, wedding party typically pay for their own attire/alterations and often hair and makeup, so this really should have minimal impact on your wedding budget.

 Ok.
 I couldn’t disagree with this more.
 And it isn’t because I’m a planner.
 Or, I guess, maybe it is, because I know what we do and how it affects a wedding!
 Besides dealing with the obvious logistics of the wedding itself, saving your money and your sanity are major components of what we do for you!!

 I think that she meant, “Have a simple wedding so you don’t need a planner,” but that isn’t how the message comes across.
 And frankly, even “simple” events have a lot of moving parts that can benefit from a professional planner.

 Yes, we’re expensive.
 All wedding stuff is.
 Throwing a fancy party for a lot of people is not a thrifty endeavor, generally speaking.

 And yes – you absolutely can have a wedding without a planner.

 There is nothing wrong with not hiring a planner.
-Like DIY, it is not for everyone.
+Like DIY, hiring a wedding planner is not for everyone.

 As always, I wish you happy planning!

-(And if you want to save money and/or your sanity, and you think I might be the one to help you do it?
+(And if you want to save money and/or greatly reduce your stress, and you think I might be the one to help you do it?
 You know where to find me.)